IsmaMaulana/Diagnostic-Coupling-Missalignment-With-Machine-Learning-Model-MATLAB-/README.md

 <h1>KNN ALGORITHM</h1>

 <h2>Description</h2>
-Mengembangkan sistem Condition-Based Maintenance (CBM) berbasis Machine Learning untuk mendiagnosis coupling misalignment pada mesin rotary menggunakan sinyal getaran.
-Penelitian ini bertujuan mengurangi downtime dan biaya perawatan dengan deteksi kerusakan dini
+Developing a Condition-Based Maintenance (CBM) system based on Machine Learning to diagnose coupling misalignment in rotary machines using vibration signals.
+This research aims to reduce downtime and maintenance costs through early fault detection with KNN Algorithm and Distence Evaluation Technique for feature Selection
 <br />

 <h2>Toolbox and Utilities Used</h2>